Can You Spot the Animals Camouflaged in These 17 Photos?

 This tiny chipmunk blends right in with the reddish-brown color of these rocks.

 Look slightly left of the center of the image, at the topmost rock before it juts out.
 That black stripe right there isn’t a gap between rocks like the others—it’s a distinctive marking of the little critter.
-Try out these 24 tricky brain games guaranteed to boost your brainpower.

 Who wood guess there was a bird hiding here?